awsdocs/aws-systems-manager-user-guide/doc_source/integration-remote-scripts.md

 ## Running Scripts from Amazon S3<a name="integration-s3"></a>

 This section describes how to download and run scripts from Amazon S3\.
-You can run different types of scripts, including Ansible Playbooks, Python, Ruby, and PowerShell\.
+You can run different types of scripts, including Ansible Playbooks, Python, Ruby, Shell, and PowerShell\.

 You can also download a directory that includes multiple scripts\.
 When you run the primary script in the directory, Systems Manager also runs any referenced scripts \(as long as the referenced scripts are included in the directory\)\.